visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/gender_by_stance.png)

 The chart shows that there was almost only a 1% gap between pro-Leave and pro-Remain tweets, which was not a statistically significant difference (according to a Chi Square test with p < 0.05).
-Both
- However, in the plot below, we can see that if we look at just mentions of MPs, there is a difference between Leave and Remain.
+Both sides were far more likely to mention men than women.
+The same is true when we look at just MPs (as shown in the plot below), where the gap is slightly bigger but still not statistically significant.

 ![](/assets/images/plots/gender_by_stance_mps_only.png)